Are the Scriptures Reliable?

 John represents Christ as an eagle – high, majestic and Deistic.
 John focused more on the intentions of Christ in His actions rather than upon the actions themselves.
 He made use of many words which pointed to the Deity of Christ – like glory, life, light, love and truth.
 In John’s eyes Jesus is portrayed as God.

 Not one of these Gospel writers are incorrect.
-They all see the truth of Christ, but WHAT they see and how they represent it is unique to the writer.
-THIS is inspiration!
+They all see the truth of Christ, but WHAT they see and HOW they represent it is unique to the writer.

 The importance of having the “original writings”